12 MIN READ

 Treatment:

-Conduct a soil test and adjust potassium levels based on test results.
+- Conduct a soil test and apply a potassium fertilizer before planting to adjust potassium levels based on test results.
 Soybean has a high potassium requirement.

-Relieve soil compaction so root growth can expand in the soil.
+- Relieve soil compaction so roots can grow properly in the soil.

 Symptoms: